TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/working-with-text.md

 There are 6 different levels of headings starting from `<h1>` to `<h6>`.
 The number within a heading tag represents that headings level. h1 is the most important and is larger than the other headings.
 And h6 is the lowest level and therefore the smallest of the headings.

 Headings are defined much like paragraphs.
-For example to create h1 heading, we wrap our heading text in a `<h1>` tag.
+For example, to create an h1 heading, we wrap our heading text in a `<h1>` tag.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="html,result" data-slug-hash="LYLPLbg" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/TheOdinProjectExamples/pen/LYLPLbg">